ashudevcodes/Talk-to-MongoDB-Database/README.md

    - `username`: User's username
 3. **Send the request.**

-**Upon successful registration, the user data, including the avatar image (if provided), should be stored in the MongoDB database, and the avatar image should be uploaded to Cloudinary.**
+**Upon successful registration, the user data, including the avatar image (if provided), should be stored in the MongoDB database, and the avatar image should be uploaded to Cloudinary.
+You will only get the URL of that image in your database**